simrenbasra/simys-blog/_posts/2024-09-19-timeseries_part2.md

 - **interest rate: -0.1824**, showing a strong negative effect on the forecast.
 Higher interest rates are associated with lower forecasted values, this makes sense since increased interest rates generally slow market activity and potentially lower stock prices.

-- **Volume: -1.589e-09**, a very small negative effect on the forecast, volumne has hardly any effect on the forecasted value.
-This suggests trading volumne does not have a strong impact on the stock price.
+- **Volume: -1.589e-09**, a very small negative effect on the forecast, volume has hardly any effect on the forecasted value.
+This suggests trading volume does not have a strong impact on the stock price.

 - **5 Day Moving Avg: 0.5153**, shows a strong positive effect on the forecast.
 A higher 5 day average tends to lead to a substantial increase in the forecasted value, this makes sense as a higher rolling average over the past five days indicates an upward trend in prices, which would lead to higher forecasted values.